hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 :::

 This was a task and a half, I can tell you after spending almost 2 hours on it.
 Why so much?
-Simply because I didn’t have any previous experience with Podman in general and rootless Podman in particular.
-Turns out, it’s a very interesting program with very useful functionality -- if you know how to cook.
-I didn’t, so I had to learn on the fly (as one usually does).
+Simply because I didn't have any previous experience with Podman in general and rootless Podman in particular.
+Turns out, it's a very interesting program with very useful functionality -- if you know how to cook.
+I didn't, so I had to learn on the fly (as one usually does).
 After figuring out the correct approach, the task was relatively simple.

 So what are we dealing with?
 For starters, we have a *rootless Podman*, whatever that means, and, presumably, a leftover Docker image somewhere.